smetj/wishbone/docs/bootstrap files.rst

 The *modules* section is a *dictionary of dictionaries* containing the Wishbone modules to initialize.
 Each key is the module instance name.
-Each instance is again a dictionary containing 2 values:
+Each instance is again a dictionary containing 3 values:

+**module**

-- module: The wishbone module to load (see *wishbone list*)
+The wishbone module to load.
+For a list of available module names see *wishbone list*.

+**description**

+An optional description explaining what the module does.
+The descriptoin appears in the module and queue graph.
+See --monitor option.

+**arguments**

-- arguments: A dictionary of keyword arguments used to initialize the module.
+An optional dictionary of keyword arguments used to initialize the module.

 routingtable
 ~~~~~~~~~~~~

-**routing table section extract**
+**routing table section**

 .. code-block:: yaml